Here are your Heritage Ringers for the Fall 2019 Season:

 Fred Baier was born and raised in San Antonio, Texas.
 After graduating from Texas A&M University, he accepted a position in the US Army intern program and he and his wife, Cindy, moved to Huntsville to begin his initial two year training assignment at the Missile Command on Redstone Arsenal.
 Thirty-six years later he retired from his position as the Financial Management Division Chief for the Cruise Missile Defense Systems Project Office.
 He enjoys playing tennis, bowling, reading, attending yoga classes and spending time with his family.
 He is particularly blessed in his retirement to be able to spend significant time with his grandchildren.
 His musical background includes studying the piano for 10 years beginning at the age of six and playing in his high school marching band.
 He began playing hand bells late in life when Director, and former Heritage Ringer, Deanna Guerkink found a position for him in the hand bell choir at Faith Presbyterian Church.
 He is very grateful to be able to play along with the other musicians of the Heritage Ringers.

 Heather Batchelor has rung with the Heritage Ringers since 2006, and has been ringing handbells for more than 20 years with choirs in Tennessee and Alabama.
 Heather currently attends Asbury United Methodist Church in Madison, where she directs the Asbury Ringers handbell choir and has served as children’s choir director.
 Heather is also involved in musical theater as a performer and choreographer.
 She has trained in numerous dance disciplines in both the U.S. and in France and was on the dance faculties of the Dance Arts Center in Cookeville, TN and the Dance Company in Madison.
-Heather is presently the resident choreographer for Footlights Community Theater in Athens.
 She is also a trained vocalist and honed her early skills by traveling around the Southeastern U.S. with her folk-singing parents and sister.
-Professionally, Heather is a Realtor with EXIT Leon Crawford Realty and holds a Bachelor’s Degree in Marketing from Tennessee Technological University.
-In her “spare” time, she enjoys playing volleyball, cooking, traveling, photography, and spending time with her husband, Mike, and sons, Brett and Blake.
+Professionally, Heather is on staff at Asbury Church and is also a licensed Realtor.
+She holds a degree in Marketing from Tennessee Technological University.
+In her “spare” time, she enjoys cooking, traveling, photography, reading, participating in 5Ks and spending time with her husband, Mike, and sons, Brett and Blake.

 Mishele Beaman joined the Heritage Ringers for this season.
 Her love for music comes from growing up in church, singing old hymns and listening to her mother play piano.
 She played alto saxophone in her middle and high school bands and loved performing.
 Mishele has sung in various church choirs and directed children’s choirs for many years.
 Her love for bells comes from playing in the bell choir in one of her previous churches.
 At her current church, First Baptist Church of Meridianville, she arranged the purchase of the bells she once played and has directed the handbell choir since 2011.
 She also sings in the adult choir.